zeon-studio/hugoplate/readme.md

 npm run build
 ```

-### 👉 Deploy Process
+### 👉 Deploy Site

-We have provided 5 different platform deploy platform configuration with this template, so you can deploy easily.
+We have provided 5 different deploy platform configurations with this template, so you can deploy easily.

 - [Netlify](https://www.netlify.com/)
 - [Vercel](https://vercel.com/)